PySCeS/PyscesToolbox/README.md

 **For Windows users:**

+Git for Windows can be installed from the link specified under **Requirements** above.
+During the installation when prompted with **Adjust your PATH environment** be sure to select the option **Use Git from the Windows Command Prompt**.

 We recommend the WinPython_2.7 32bit distribution ([http://winpython.sourceforge.net/](http://winpython.sourceforge.net/)).
 This portable scientific python distribution includes a variety of scientific packages out of the box and significantly streamlines the experience of working with Python on Windows.
+It can also coexist with other Python installations on a single system.
 Other alternatives include Anaconda, Enthought Canopy and Python(x,y).

+Any existing notebooks should be placed in the ``notebooks`` subdirectory within your WinPython installation.

 ##Installation

-PyscesToolbox can be installed from github using pip with the following two commands:
+PyscesToolbox can be installed from github using pip by using the following two commands in the terminal (for Linux) or in the WinPython Command Prompt (for Windows):

 ```bash
 pip install git+https://github.com/exe0cdc/ipython-d3networkx.git